codetent/confless/README.md

 ### Files (JSON/YAML)

 Load configuration from JSON or YAML files.
 Files are loaded in registration order and merged together.
+Missing files are silently skipped.

 ```go
 // Register a JSON file